Biggest post-draft concerns for every NFL team

 Sort out the running game.

 Jameis Winston threw 567 passes in 2016.
 After adding O.J.
 Howard and Chris Godwin in the draft and DeSean Jackson in free agency, there will be temptation to jack that number up over 600.
 But everybody prefers balance on offense, and with Doug Martin set to serve a four-game drug suspension, Tampa Bay still waited until the fifth round to draft a running back.
 Can the Bucs count on a Martin bounce-back?
 If not, can they get by with Charles Sims, Jacquizz Rodgers and fifth-round pick Jeremy McNichols?
-Will they Bucs have to sign LeGarrette Blount or Jamaal Charles?
-Winston will want to hand the ball off at some point.
+Will they have to sign LeGarrette Blount or Jamaal Charles?
+Winston will want to hand off the ball at some point.
 To whom can he do that?

 Full draft class | Unanswered question: Do the Bucs have enough help at edge rusher?